 We acknowledge the Australian National Contact Point (AusNCP) in November accepted, and offered its “good offices” to provide a forum for conciliation of, the complaint filed with them by the Human Rights Law Centre (HRLC) on behalf of 156 residents of Dapera, Enamira, Java, Kobalu 1 and other villages downstream of the Panguna mine in Bougainville in September 2020 in relation to the Panguna mine site in Bougainville, Papua New Guinea.
 The complaint alleges Rio Tinto’s involvement in human rights and environmental harm relating to its stake in the mine site through its former subsidiary Bougainville Copper Limited (BCL).
 We no longer hold any interest in BCL.

 Whilst we do not wholly accept the claims in the complaint, we are aware of the deteriorating mining infrastructure at the site and surrounding areas, and acknowledge that there are environmental and human rights considerations.

-We are considering the AusNCP’s “good offices” shows that we take this complaint seriously and remain ready to enter into discussions with the communities that have filed the complaint, along with other relevant communities around the Panguna mine site and other relevant parties such as BCL, the Autonomous Bougainville Government (ABG) and the Papua New Guinea (PNG) Government.
-We will also engage with the AusNCP as it considers its initial assessment of the complaint.
+We are considering the AusNCP’s “good offices” shows that we take this complaint seriously and remain ready to enter into discussions with the communities that have filed the complaint, along with other relevant communities around the Panguna mine site and other relevant parties such as BCL, the Autonomous Bougainville Government (ABG), the Papua New Guinea Government.

 We are also aware of concerns being raised, in the wake of the Juukan Gorge events, about the Group-wide implementation of our voluntary commitments and policies around environmental, social (including human rights) and governance issues on the ground.
 We understand these concerns and reiterate our commitment to core international standards, including the OECD Guidelines, and our readiness to meet those commitments in practice.